 To get started, follow these tips:

 - Compose the group: Invite kids in your child's grade or close to him in age.
 Look for members with similar interests and abilities — but not too similar, to keep the discussions interesting!
-Aim for a group of eight and 12 (including adults and children).
+Aim for a group of around eight to twelve members (including adults and children).

 - Appoint an organizer to keep the schedule, send out reminders, and be available to answer questions.
 A parent can act as the organizer, but older kids will be able (and eager) to handle this responsibility themselves.